udhaybhat00/text_to_handwriting/README.md

   </a>
   <center>
     <h3>Hate writing assignments ?</h3>
-    <p>You can use my tool that can convert your provided text to a handwriiten image. 🫠</p>
+    <p>You can use this tool that can convert your provided text to a handwriiten image. 🫠</p>
 </center>

 </div>